datacite/homepage/source/become.html.md

 # Repositories

-Repositories play a key role in the DataCite member model.
+Repositories play a key role in the DataCite Member model.
 We define a repository as a service operated by research organizations, where research materials are stored, managed and made accessible.
 A repository is a single unit and DataCite links the repository to information in re3data, where additional repository metadata are available.

 However, we realize that not all content is hosted in repositories and therefore DataCite also includes periodicals as a designation.
 The term periodicals include journals, proceedings, books, blogs, and working paper series.

-The repository information provided will be used and displayed throughout DataCite services including search, data usage statistics, member DOI statistics, and third-party indexing services.
+The repository information provided will be used and displayed throughout DataCite services including search, data usage statistics, Member DOI statistics, and third-party indexing services.

 # More information